Robots-de-Rescate/Kauil_STM32/Source/README.md

 Modules
 ----------
-A module is some piece of code that has a common functionality to the system, it consists of a folder with all the source files needed for int inside.
+A module is some piece of code that has a specific functionality to the system, it consists of a folder with all the source files needed for int inside.

 The name of the folder should provide a clear, simple an unambiguous description of the functionality of the source code in it.
-Inside the folder there must be at least 2 source files (one .c and a .h) with the same name as the folder, this include file should be the only one that needs to be added to the main.c file in order to use the functionality of this module.
+Inside the folder there must be at least 2 source files (one .c and a .h) with the same name as the folder, this include file should be the only one that needs to be added to the main.c file in order to use the this module.

 ###Adding a new module